rvsrvs/jasdev.github.io/_posts/2020-4-6-set-output-type.md

 ([Gist permalink](https://gist.github.com/jasdev/34948b0a2a1ede6356e3e96c9ff59a86).)

-Combine ships with overloads of `ignoreOutput` for specific publishers to keep the `Output` generic in tact, but that isn’t true across all publishers (and why I reached for erasure to demonstrate the subtlety).
+Combine ships with overloads of `ignoreOutput` for specific publishers to keep `Output` in tact, but that isn’t true across all publishers (and why I reached for erasure to demonstrate the subtlety).

-Onto `setFailureType(to:)`.

 ## `setFailureType(to:)` and initial objects